Viewing Greenplum® cluster logs

 -

-to_time: Right boundary of a time range, with the format analogous to that forfrom_time.If you omit this parameter, new logs will be sent to the log stream as they arrive.
+to_time: End of the time range in the same format asfrom_time.If you omit this parameter, new logs will be sent to the log stream as they arrive.
 Semantically, this behavior is similar to

 tail -f. -